 - collaboration and consultation between stakeholders.

-The National Return to Work Survey was carried out in April 2016 with all New Zealand and Australian jurisdictions (except the Australian Capital Territory) taking part.
+The National Return to Work Survey was carried out in mid-2018 with all Australian jurisdictions (except South Australia) taking part.

-- In 2015–16, 87% of Australian injured workers had returned to work at some time since their injury or illness.
+- In 2018, the vast majority (92.7%) of all workers surveyed reported having returned to work at any time since their work-related injury or illness.

 More information can be found on the return to work page.